 Retail Sales Yoy in Malaysia averaged 7.71 percent from 2013 until 2022, reaching an all time high of 56.40 percent in April of 2021 and a record low of -32.40 percent in April of 2020.
 This page provides - Malaysia Retail Sales YoY- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Malaysia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Retail Sales Yoy in Malaysia is expected to be 7.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales Yoy in Malaysia to stand at 7.30 in 12 months time.
-In the long-term, the Malaysia Retail Sales YoY is projected to trend around 6.90 percent in 2020, according to our econometric models.
+Retail Sales Yoy in Malaysia is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia Retail Sales YoY is projected to trend around 6.90 percent in 2023, according to our econometric models.